Juri Judt

 Juri Judt (born 24 July 1986) is a German former professional footballer who played as a defensive midfielder or right-back.

 Club career

 Judt was born in Karaganda in the former Soviet Union.

 In April 2016, with his Rot-Weiß Erfurt contract running out, he announced he would retire from professional football at the end of the season.
 At the beginning of the 2016–17 season, he played a few matches for lower league side SV Seligenporten but stopped playing in August.

 International career

 Judt represented the Germany national under-21 football team on four occasions.

-Amateur play

-Judt plays amateur football for local side FC Bayern Kickers Nürnberg.